Stronger (Kanye West song): Background and development

 The song's sample of Daft Punk's material was not the first time a rap act had sampled them, after Busta Rhymes had done so on his 2005 single "Touch It".
 West listened to the single on a tour bus in 2006, which was how he first discovered the duo.

-Prior to its release, West first shared a snippet of "Stronger" on his mixtape Can't Tell Me Nothing in May 2007.
+"Stronger" was conceived as a challenge to compete with producer Timbaland and singer Justin Timberlake, as West's fiancée at the time was a huge fan of their 2006 hit single "SexyBack", to his chagrin.
+West was struggling to produce the drums on the record and initially went to producers Pharrell Williams and Swizz Beatz for assistance, but the song was not sounding the way he intended.
+Before its release, West first shared a snippet of "Stronger" on his mixtape Can't Tell Me Nothing in May 2007.
 The song was playlisted by BBC Radio 1, appearing on DJ Tim Westwood's "Top Five Heavy Hits" for July 31, 2007.
 The song's cover art was released through West's website with a video teaser on June 29, 2007.
 It was designed by Japanese artist Takashi Murakami, who handled the artwork of singles and the creative direction for Graduation.
 The cover artwork features a cartoon version of West's mascot "Dropout Bear", wearing the rapper's white sunglasses.

 "Stronger" musically derives from a vocal sample of "Harder, Better, Faster, Stronger" (2001) by French house duo Daft Punk.
 The sample was requested by West through Pedro Winter, Daft Punk's manager at the time.
 The duo, who enjoyed the track, granted approval and were open-minded towards producing for rappers after the sample increased their popularity in hip hop; they found the genre "exciting and interesting".
 In June 2007, West acknowledged that he was not the first rap producer to sample Daft Punk, as Swizz Beatz had sampled their single "Technologic" for rapper Busta Rhymes' 2005 track "Touch It".
 West later met the Daft Punk musicians, Thomas Bangalter and Guy-Manuel de Homem-Christo, at Chicago music festival Lollapalooza in 2007.
 West was convinced "Stronger" was inferior to "Harder, Better, Faster, Stronger" when he heard it after release, although Daft Punk disagreed and were delighted with how the song turned out.
 The two first heard it on Power 106 when awaiting a San Francisco flight; Homem-Christo recalled that the DJ transitioned from their original into the song and expressed how West's sound "was really fat".
 He clarified that they may not have collaborated in the studio, but the original's vibe separately connected with West's work.